microsoft/Mastering-the-Marketplace/docs/ama/index.md

 Managing Azure Managed Application customer deployments is the responsibility of the publisher.
 See the tools techniques publishers use to do this easily and effectively through the Azure portal as well as getting a walkthrough of how to use them.

-### Managing My Customer’s Azure Managed Applications – Demo
+### Managing My Customer’s Azure Managed Applications

 <a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2196243">Video</a>